sdc-china/IDA-doc/_posts/2018-03-01-test-test-project-management.md

      **Notes:**

      Remember to select the process app or toolkit, which can't be both selected.
-     If the permission control of your BAW server is controlled by the UMS server, please add your UMS Admin user into ida and set it as UMS Admin user.[Refer to][3]
+     If the permission control of your BAW server is controlled by the UMS server, please add your UMS Admin user into ida and set it as UMS Admin user.
+Refer to [Add user to a BAW server][3].

   3. Click **Create** button, you will enter into project dashboard page.